 - Enter a Ref name.
 This is the designation of the other object (in this example, an item type) in the relationship.
 Again, this name should identify the role that the item will play in the relationship.
 This name will display under Relationships in the issue view.
 This can be changed at any time.

 - Select a Ref multiplicity to indicate the number of object types (in this example, item types).
 Possible values are "List" (multiple) or "Single".
-Note that single relationships will be listed among the attributes of an issue.
-This cannot be changed after the relationship is created.
+Note that "Single" relationships will be listed in the Attributes section of the issue editor.
+Ref multiplicity cannot be changed after the relationship is created.

 - Enter a Ref type by clicking on Select item type.
 The Select type dialog will display.
 The Ref type can be changed after the relationship type has been created by changing the item type to some other item type.

 - Check Floating if you want the relationship to always point to the last version of the item.
 For example, if an item that has links to issues is released and a new version is created, all of its linked issues will move to the next version of the item.
 This can be changed at any time.